 Most apprentices are employed and therefore have the same rights as other employees, including the right to be enrolled into a workplace pension (auto enrolment).
 To find out more about rights as an employee go to the GOV.UK website.

 - The minimum hours of employment for an apprentice should be at least 30 hours per week.
 By exception, where the individual’s circumstances or the particular nature of employment in a given sector makes this impossible, then an absolute minimum of 16 hours must be met.
 In such cases the duration of the apprenticeship should be extended.

 - Apprentices are also entitled to holidays which you can find out more about on GOV.UK.

 - Many of the special protections in the Working Time regulations for young workers under 18 will apply to apprentices, for example young workers must not exceed the 8 hours a day or 40 hours per week.
 They are also entitled rest breaks of at least 30 minutes if their shift lasts more than four and half hours.

 You can contact the Acas helpline for free and confidential advice on your rights at work.

 There is a common misconception that apprentices do not have to pay tax.
 This is not the case.
 Apprentices have to pay income tax in the same way as everyone else.

-For the 2016/17 tax year, if you earn less than £11,000 you should not ultimately be taxed at all.
-The £11,000 figure is known as your personal allowance.
+For the 2017/18 tax year, if you earn less than £11,500 you should not ultimately be taxed at all.
+The £11,500 figure is known as your personal allowance.
 Earnings over the personal allowance will be taxed at a rate of 20 per cent.
-If you earn more than £43,000, your earnings over that limit will be taxed at 40 per cent.
+If you earn more than £45,000 (£43,000 if you are a Scottish taxpayer), your earnings over that limit will be taxed at 40 per cent or more.